-Of the Company's total net sales, approximately 46%, 49% and 47% were derived from sales for distribution outside of the United States in 2017, 2016 and 2015, respectively.
+Of the Company's total net sales, approximately 43%, 46% and 49% were derived from sales for distribution outside of the United States in 2018, 2017 and 2016, respectively.
 The Company does business (either directly or through its subsidiaries and distributors) in over 100 countries around the world.
-The Company sells its full line of Callaway Golf and Odyssey hard goods as well as OGIO branded products internationally.
+The Company sells its full line of Callaway Golf and Odyssey golf equipment as well as OGIO branded products internationally.
 In addition, the Company sells Callaway Golf apparel, accessories and certain golf products at its retail locations in Japan through the apparel joint venture.

 The majority of the Company's international sales are made through its wholly-owned subsidiaries located in Japan, Europe, Korea, Canada, Australia, China and India.
-In addition to sales through its subsidiaries, the Company also sells through its network of distributors in over 70 foreign countries, including Singapore, Indonesia, the Philippines, South Africa, and in numerous countries in Central and South America.
+In addition to sales through its subsidiaries, the Company also sells through its network of distributors in over 60 foreign countries, including Singapore, Indonesia, the Philippines, South Africa, and in numerous countries in Central and South America.
 Prices of golf clubs and balls for sales by distributors outside of the United States generally reflect an export pricing discount to compensate international distributors for selling and distribution costs.
 A change in the Company's relationship with significant distributors could negatively impact the volume of the Company's international sales.